 Add it to your weeknight rotation- you can have a few corn or whole wheat tortillas on hand for those that want them.
 My husband and I had one with a tortilla and one with the lettuce wrap and they were both delicious.
 This is a great meal for those who are watching their carbohydrate intake and even if you’re not, it’s a fun spin on the usual taco.
 You could add a side of beans to this meal, but it was pretty filling with just the tacos.
 Don’t forget the hot sauce!
 Tapatio is the perfect kind to add a little kick without making the taco too soggy.
 LOVE this hot sauce.
 It is now favored over Cholula for me.
 Try it!

-2 teaspoons olive oil
+- 2 teaspoons olive oil

-1 lb lean ground turkey
+- 1 lb lean ground turkey

-1 small onion, diced
+- 1 small onion, diced

-1/2 package taco seasoning or use this combo to make your own (1 1/2 teaspoon chili powder, 3/4 teaspoon cumin, 1/4 teaspoon garlic powder, 1/4 teaspoon dried oregano, salt to taste)
+- ½ package taco seasoning or use this combo to make your own (1½ teaspoon chili powder, ¾ teaspoon cumin, ¼ teaspoon garlic powder, ¼ teaspoon dried oregano, salt to taste)

-2 bell peppers (red, orange or green), sliced
+- 2 bell peppers (red, orange or green), sliced

 - 1 head iceburg lettuce, washed, dried and separated into leaves

-Optional toppings: shredded cheddar cheese, cilantro, salsa
+- Optional toppings: shredded cheddar cheese, cilantro, salsa

-For the sauteed bell peppers:
+- For the sauteed bell peppers:

-couple shakes of the following spices: cumin, garlic powder, dried oregano, soy sauce, salt, pepper
+- couple shakes of the following spices: cumin, garlic powder, dried oregano, soy sauce, salt, pepper

-3. Return skillet back to the heat, add taco seasoning (or spices) and 1/3 cup water.
+- Heat drizzle of olive oil (~1 teaspoon) in large skillet over medium-high heat.
+Saute onions for about 4-5 minutes.
+Add ground turkey and break up with a wooden spoon.
+Brown meat in the skillet (drain liquid if there is excess).
+Add taco seasoning (or spices) and ⅓ cup water.
 Bring to a boil, then turn heat down and simmer for additional 5 minutes.
 If the turkey starts to dry out, you can add a little more water.

-4, While turkey is simmering, heat a second small skillet with 1 teaspoon olive oil.
+- While turkey is simmering, heat a second small skillet with 1 teaspoon olive oil.
 Add bell peppers, a splash of soy sauce, couple shakes of cumin, dried oregano and garlic powder, pinch of salt and pepper.
 Saute on medium-high heat until slightly softened, about 5 minutes.

-5. To assemble place ~1/3 cup ground turkey into lettuce wrap.
-Top with 1/4 cup bell pepper, 1-2 Tablespoons of shredded cheddar, cilantro and salsa.
+- To assemble place ~1/3 cup ground turkey into lettuce wrap.
+Top with ¼ cup bell pepper, 1-2 Tablespoons of shredded cheddar, cilantro and salsa.
 Eat like a taco!